-The arrival of the period is an important milestone in a young woman’s life.
-It may cause anxiety or embarrassment but at the same it is a proud moment.
-Your task as a parent is to sit down well in advance with your daughter and discuss what the period is and how it affects a woman’s life.
-It is important to let the teen know that the period means that she can now become pregnant.
-You should also emphasise that it is a completely normal and natural part of a woman’s life.
-There is nothing to be ashamed about having your period and menstruation does not in any way prevent normal life if you choose the right hygiene product and take care of your hygiene.
+The arrival of the first period is an important milestone in a young person’s life.
+It may cause anxiety or embarrassment, but at the same it is a proud moment.
+Your task as a parent is to sit down well in advance with your child and discuss what periods are and how they can affects your life.
+It is important to let the teen know that a period means that they can now become pregnant.
+You should also emphasize that it is a completely normal and natural part of life.
+Having a period is nothing to be ashamed of, and menstruation does not in any way prevent normal life if you choose the right hygiene product and take care of your hygiene.

-Before the first period, girls usually experience some vaginal discharge.
-The discharge prepares the body for menstruation, keeps the vagina clean and moist and prevents inflammations.
-The panty liner can be used to protect the panties against staining but this is not a must.
+Before their first period, teens usually experience some vaginal discharge.
+The discharge prepares the body for menstruation, keeps the vagina clean and moist and prevents infection.
+A pantyliner can be used to prevent the underwear from against staining but this is not a must.
 The most important thing to remember is to take care of your personal hygiene.
-In other words, you should wash the genital area using water and change the panties every day.
-Taking care of one’s personal hygiene is an important part of becoming an independent adult, and you should therefore encourage this behaviour.
+In other words, you should wash the genital area using water and change your underwear every day.
+Taking care of your personal hygiene is an important part of becoming an independent adult, and you should therefore encourage this behaviour.

-Give your teen space and time to find the practices most suitable to her and to explore how her body functions.
-Your role as an adult is to listen to her troubles and give her advice whenever she needs them.
+Give your teen space and time to find the practices that best suit them and to explore how their body works.
+Your role as an adult is to listen to their troubles and give them advice whenever they needs it.